 Do regular checks to make sure the tag is still legible and that the info on it is up to date.
 Make sure the tag hasn’t been damaged in any way and isn’t likely to fall off.
 If your cat is still growing, also make sure the collar is the right size.
 A tight and uncomfortable collar is something your cat is likely to get rid of.

-2 Useful tips for just in case
+2 useful tips for just in case

-Take regular pictures of your pet
+Take regular pictures of your cat

 Given how cute and gracious cats are, you probably already take a ton of pics of your furry companion, but it’s worth mentioning anyway.
 Recent (colour!) photos can be a literal lifesaver if your kitty gets lost.

 Make sure to take at least one pic a week that shows off any unique identifiers, for example, unusual colour patterns on their coat or their face shape.
-Use that photo if you’re printing flyers to hang around the neighborhood or to distribute to animal shelters.
+Use that photo if you’re printing flyers to hang around the neighbourhood or to distribute to animal shelters.

 Keep proof of ownership